 Who Can See a Bulletin

 The ability to see certain bulletins is a permission set that can be managed through User Profiles.
 You can assign a specific bulletin - like one showing due dates or displaying a report of caseload names - to specific users or a specific group of users.
 In Role Based Permissions, assigning permissions to Bulletins is the same as assigning permissions to a report or form.

 If you have already assigned access to bulletins in a certain category, you can add new bulletins to that category and adjusting the permissions will not be necessary.
 But if you create new categories to organize new bulletins, you will have to update user access to make sure the correct users can see them.

-- Select "View" for the bulletins you want your user to see.
+Select "View" for the bulletins you want your user to see.
 Granting access to an entire Category grants access to all bulletins within that category.

 4. Save record.
 You have now granted access for a user to view a bulletin.

 Bulletins can be created, edited, or deleted at any time.

 Deleted bulletins cannot be restored.
 A best practice is to save all of your bulletins and uncheck the "Active" box for bulletins you no longer need.